sarahlehman/smalltownkitten/content/post/name-age-status.md

 “Oh… cool,” I said nonchalantly.
 I started to walk away, but he stopped me.

-“No, wait, there’s more!
+“No, wait, there’s more\!
 Look at this… hold on… wait for it...
 *protected cargo hatch*.”

 He said this like it was the most exciting and interesting thing he had